kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   })
 });
 {% endprism %}
 The first parameter for `$.getJSON()` is the JSON file with the content we want to load onto the page.
-The second parameter is a function that loads the data onto the page.
+The second parameter is a callback function that loads the data onto the page.

-The function takes one parameter we've called `player`, which the rest of our code will use to look at the JSON file.
-Next, we use jQuery's `$.each()` method do what the `for...in` loop did before and look for properties in our JSON data.
+That callback function takes one parameter we've called `player`, which points to the JSON file.
+Next, we use jQuery's `$.each()` method to do what the `for...in` loop did before and look for properties in our JSON data.

 `$.each()` also takes parameters: the first one is `players` parameter which, again, is pointing to our JSON data.
 The second parameter is another callback function that loads the data onto the page, and inside particular page elements we create.